tinygrad/tinygrad/docs/quickstart.md

 print(f"Time: {time.perf_counter() - st}")
 ```

-## Saving and Loading Models

-TODO

 ## And that's it!

 Highly recommend you check out the [examples/](/examples) folder for more examples of using tinygrad.
 Reading the source code of tinygrad is also a great way to learn how it works.
-Specifically the tests in [tests/](/tests) are a great place to see how some stuff works.
+Specifically the tests in [tests/](/tests) are a great place to see how to use and the semantics of the different operations.
-There are also common models implemented in [models/](/models) that you can use as a reference.
+There are also a bunch of models implemented in [models/](/models) that you can use as a reference.

 Additionally, feel free to ask questions in the `#learn-tinygrad` channel on the [discord](https://discord.gg/beYbxwxVdx).
-Don't ask to ask just ask!
+Don't ask to ask, just ask!

 ## Extras